 - Ethics of Surrogate Decision Making for Marginally Befriended Patients

-Thank you for your interest in Graduate Medical Education at Winthrop-University Hospital.
-The following is a summary of the generous array of benefits provided to Winthrop’s residents and fellows.
+Thank you for your interest in Graduate Medical Education at NYU Winthrop Hospital.
+The following is a summary of the generous array of benefits provided to NYU Winthrop’s residents and fellows.

-Housing accommodations, at heavily subsidized rates, are available in apartment buildings and residential homes within close proximity to the Winthrop-University Hospital campus.
-If a member of the house staff requests Winthrop housing and it cannot be provided, a live-off allowance will be provided.
-Photographs of our house staff accommodations are available on Winthrop’s Graduation Medical Education website.
+Housing accommodations, at heavily subsidized rates, are available in apartment buildings and residential homes within close proximity to the NYU Winthrop Hospital campus.
+If a member of the house staff requests NYU Winthrop housing and it cannot be provided, a live-off allowance will be provided.
+Photographs of our house staff accommodations are available on NYU Winthrop’s Graduation Medical Education website.

 Salaries are highly competitive with other academic medical centers in the New York metropolitan region.
 Tax deferred annuity is available.

 Residents and fellows are provided with three complimentary meals per day, seven days per week, in NYU Winthrop’s full service cafeteria (up to $4.00 for breakfast, $5.40 for lunch and dinner).